E.R. Punshon | Continuing Characters

 The chairs also force their occupants to sit very low, nearly at floor level.
 We get two case studies:

 - Jory the Wall Street recruiter uses such chairs to play mind games with job candidates he interviews.
-"The two chairs in his waiting room are sharp-looking numbers, cowhide and chrome, almost two humored dollars apiece, only they're slung so low it's like sitting in a wheelbarrow."
+"The two chairs in his waiting room are sharp-looking numbers, cowhide and chrome, almost two hundred dollars apiece, only they're slung so low it's like sitting in a wheelbarrow."
 Jory the executive "comes out and catches the prospective candidate in one of the wheelbarrows.